Reducing Pharmaceutical Supply Chain Inefficiencies Through Monitoring and Automation

 And what can be done about it?

-These shortages are widespread, occurring across the entire health system and affecting access to many types of drugs.
+These shortages are widespread, affecting access to many types of drugs across the entire health system.

 Regardless of the drug, the factors leading to shortages are consistent – issues with raw material supplies or problems during manufacturing.